NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

 It is very strongly suggested to work at a lower-resolution, such as 1/16th of the original resolution.
 The exact factor depends on the GSD of raw images and of the reference DEM.
-The Pinhole camera models (numref:`pinholemodels`) can be adjusted for the resolution change by multiplying appropriately the ``pitch`` value *only*.
+The Pinhole camera models (:numref:`pinholemodels`) can be adjusted for the resolution change by multiplying appropriately the ``pitch`` value *only*.